HugoDELCROIX/HugoDELCROIX/README.md

 ## Hi there, I'm [Hugo][website] 👋

 - 🌱 Currently learning Android Development
-- 🎯 Aiming to build my own website and mobile app 🤔
+- 🎯 Aiming to build an Handman game with Java 🤔

 ### 🌍 **Web Development**: